(3.)14 Ways to Celebrate Pi Day (Besides Eating a Big Slice of Pie!)

 Wear a punny shirt

 An easy way to show both your love of math and your sense of humor is to celebrate Pi Day with a punny shirt.
-Some of our favorites: “Love is like pi: Real irrational and never-ending” “Cutie π” and “√-1 2^3 ∑ π (and it was delicious).”
+Some of our favorites: “Irrational but well-rounded” and this vintage pi t-shirt.
 Or come up with your own creative slogan and use fabric markers to design a shirt!

 Challenge your friends with pi trivia